-Table Page 2-1.
-Data completeness statistics for hourly data during Years 1-10 of continuous monitoring and overall ten-year averages 2-2 3-1.
-Total number of 24-hr federal (150 $\mu g/m^3$) and state (50 $\mu g/m^3$) PM 10 exceedances at the Landfill, Community, and regional monitoring sites by season over the tenyear period.
+Table Pa age 2-1.
+Data completeness statistics for hourly data during Years 1-12 of continuous monitoring and overall 12-year averages 2-2 3-1.
+Total number of 24-hr federal (150 μ g/m 3) and state (50 μ g/m 3) PM 10 exceedances at the Landfill, Community, and regional monitoring sites by season over the 12-year period.
 3-1 3-2.
-Summary of 24-hr PM{10} concentrations at the Landfill, Community, and Landfill North monitoring sites and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by SCAQMD on days when a federal PM{10} exceedance (more than 150 μ g/m3) occurred at the Landfill site 3-3.
-Summary of state PM 10 exceedance (more than 50 μg/m3) at the Landfill, Community, Landfill North monitoring sites and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by SCAQMD 3-6 7-1.
-Sunshine Canyon Landfill monitoring site visits and field maintenance and operations in Year 10 7-1 7-2.
-Sunshine Canyon Landfill North site visits and field maintenance and operations in Year 10 7-4 7-3.
-Community monitoring site visits and field maintenance and operations in Year 10 7-5
+Active wildfire events in the immediate areas around the Landfill and Community sites during the fall quarter of 2019.
+3-2 3-3.
+Summary of 24-hr PM 10 concentrations (μ g/m 3) at the Landfill, Community, and Landfill North monitoring sites and the SCAQMD Burbank, Santa Clarita, and Los Angeles regional sites when a federal PM 10 exceedance (>150 μ g/m 3) occurred at the Landfill site.
+3-6 3-4.
+Summary of state PM{10} exceedance (more than 50 μg/m 3) at the Landfill, Community, Landfill North monitoring sites and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by SCAQMD.
+3-9 7-1.
+Sunshine Canyon Landfill monitoring site visits and field maintenance and operations in Year 12 7-1 7-2.
+Community monitoring site visits and field maintenance and operations in Year 12 7-3